2020 — Lebanon (online), IL/US

 PS: And why thanksgiving?
 Because you’re other options are Christmas featuring a man way too old to be doing that job asking if you’ve been naughty or nice at the hotel lobby, the Easter bunny which is just a man way older than you’d think he is in a suite offering kids his definitely-not-sketchy candy (who maybe aren’t really even old enough to be eating all that candy), or Labor Day where everyone realizes they can’t wear their hoods and be fashionable at the same time.

-- I will flow the debate and make a decision based on my flow.
-I will skip flowing your speech if you insist, but the arguments in your speech will not factor into my decision unless I flow them.
+- I will flow the round and make a decision based on my flow.
+I will skip flowing your speech if you insist but I will not evaluate arguments that I don't flow.

 1. I appreciate having a written version of all texts, advocacies, etc. The language we use matters.

 2. I appreciate teams that are respectful and courteous (not to me, but to their opponents and partners).

 3. I appreciate when teams are creative.
 Boring debate is bad debate.

 5. I appreciate well warranted and clear arguments, with an emphasis on presenting tangible or real-world examples.
 Explanations should come in constructive speeches, I should not be waiting until the end of the round to understand the argument.